VWO Logo

 This potential loss also helps to decide when to conclude a particular test.
 After the conclusion of the test, the variation is declared the winner only if the potential loss of the variation is below a certain threshold.
 This threshold is determined by taking into account the conversion rate of the control version, the number of visitors that were a part of the test, and a constant value.

 Not only does VWO SmartStats reduce your testing time by 50%—as you do not rely on reaching a set time and sample size to conclude your test—but, also gives you more control over your experiments.
 It gives you a clear probability which helps you make decisions based on the type of test you are running.
 For instance, if you are testing a low impact change such as changing button color, maybe a 90% probability is good enough to call a variation a winner.
-Or, if you are testing something at the last step of the funnel, you may want to wait until 99% probability.
-You’re, then, in a position to increase your testing velocity by concluding low impact tests quicker and prioritizing high impact ones in your roadmap.

 A Frequentist-based statistics model will only give you the probability of seeing a difference in variations by assuming that it is an A/A test.
 This approach, however, assumes that you are doing the test computation only after you have obtained sufficient sample size.
-VWO SmartStats doesn’t make any assumptions, instead empowers you to make smarter business decisions by reducing the probability of running into Type I and Type II errors.
+VWO SmartStats doesn’t make any assumptions, instead empowers you to make smarter business decisions by reducing the probability of running into Type 1 and Type 2 errors.
 This is because it estimates the probability of the variation beating the control, by how much, along with the associated potential loss associated, allowing you to continuously monitor these metrics while the test is running.

 Since aiming for absolute certainty is extremely difficult with statistics, you cannot eliminate the possibility of your test results not being skewed due to an error.
 However, by choosing a robust tool like VWO, you can lower your chances of making errors or reduce the risk associated with these errors to an acceptable level.
 To understand more about how exactly VWO can keep you from falling prey to such errors, try out VWO’s free trial or request a demo by one of our optimization experts.